-(2)The Master's degree certificate is signed by the Dean and by the head of the board of examiners and bears the seal of the University.
+(2)The Master's degree certificate is signed by the Dean of the Faculty of Science and by the head of the board of examiners and bears the seal of the University.

 (3) The academic title may only be used after the degree certificate has been issued.